TamaraCucumides/auGraph/README.md

-# FiGNN: Feature-informed Graphs for Relational Deep Learning
+# From Features to Structure: Task-Aware Graph Construction for Relational and Tabular Learning

 Tamara Cucumides, Floris Geerts